Blog

 What is a Fear of Intimacy?

-Pushing people away isn’t a conscious decision.
+Pushing people away isn’t always a conscious decision.
 If you fear intimacy, you likely want to feel understood and have lasting bonds with others.
 Your fear is rooted deep within you and is a way to protect yourself.

 1. Physical.
 Physical intimacy is about holding hands, hugging, and providing caring touch to another person.